haliltes/Perform-Analysis-Celestia-node/README.md

 # Perform-Analysis-Celestia-node
 <div align=center>
-<h1>Perform analysis of my Celestia node</h1>
+<h1>Perform Analysis of My Celestia Node</h1>

 Hello friends.
-I'm Halil TEKATLI from Turkey.
+I'm Halil TEKATLI, from Turkey.
 This blog will be about celestia.
 I am one of the lucky users selected for celestia's incentivized testnet.
- I've been running my Celestia Light node since 29.03.2023 20:31:42.
-You can use the link below to see my node details.<br>
+ I've been running my Celestia Light node since 29.03.2023, 20:31:42. <br>You can use the link below to see my node details.<br>
  https://tiascan.com/light-node/12D3KooWN5KW2qdVbioDZ9jC2cYW2YW29sMLWx7LxoZUCq7BhcgN